 Neale played in all 24 games, averaged 31 disposals and led the League in total clearances and contested possessions.

 Tuesday, 17 September 2019

-be without superstar forward Toby Greene for this weekend's blockbuster preliminary final against the Magpies, with his contentious one-match ban for making contact with the eyes of Lachie Neale upheld at the AFL Tribunal.
+The Giants will be without superstar forward Toby Greene for this weekend's blockbuster preliminary final against the Magpies, with his contentious one-match ban for making contact with the eyes of Lachie Neale upheld at the AFL Tribunal.

 The Tribunal opted to ignore the favourable evidence of Neale, who told them he felt contact to his nose but not his eyes after being called to provide evidence by the Giants.

 Such was the surprising nature of the result given both the evidence of Neale and Greene Greater Western Sydney now appears likely to launch an appeal.

 Fremantle wingman Bradley Hill is wary about his former teammate, and now Brisbane Lion, Lachie Neale rising to the challenge of facing his ex-teammates at Optus Stadium.